-Action Required There are common balconies which were noted as having a limited amount of combustible items in place on some of them.
+Action Required There were combustible materials noted on private balconies.
 Whilst beyond the scope of the Fire Safety Order, as a private balcony is not part of the common area, residents should be advised about the risks arising from the presence of combustible materials on balconies.
 They should make clear that smoking, the use of barbecues and storage of flammable property on balconies can increase that risk.
 Advice from fire and rescue authorities is also clear that barbecues should not be used on balconies.